Skip to main content

 Chunking for large results

-When a single update contains many cells, it is split into multiple chunks based on the configured batch size (activeviam.gaq.arrow.batchsize JVM property):
+When a single update contains many cells, it is split into multiple chunks based on the configured batch size (activeviam.gaq.arrow.batchsize JVM property).
+This uses Arrow's Record Batch and should be seamless to the end user.

 Failure event format

-When a query execution fails, a failure event is sent instead of query results:
+When a query execution fails, a failure event is sent instead of query results.
+The associated record batch will be empty.

 The failure event metadata contains: